mmistakes/minimal-mistakes/_posts/2017-09-30-How-to-AddRemove-references-in-VSCode.md

 ---
-title: How to – AddRemove references in Visual Studio Code
+title: How to – Add/Remove references in Visual Studio Code
 categories:
   - dev
 tags: